 This is a fast-moving expedition.
 Trails and roads are rugged.
 Distances add up.
 Weather shifts.
 Water crossings are common.
 Insects and wildlife come with the terrain.
 Some nights are rustic, others more comfortable, but comfort is never the point.

-• 2–8 travelers, supported by 6+ full-time crew and a rotating cast of collaborators.
+2–8 travelers, supported by 6+ crew members and a rotating cast of collaborators.

 Days may include trekking, trail riding, river crossings, and long overland stretches, sometimes all in the same day.
 Distances are substantial, recovery days are few, and transitions between foot, saddle, and vehicle require stamina as much as flexibility.
 Bushwhacking, rough roads, frequent water crossings, and days and nights in the wild interior of Sempre Vivas add texture and effort to the route.